Frequently Asked Questions

 Do you raise your plants in a greenhouse?

-None of the plants I start from seed here are grown in a greenhouse.
-A lot of my seeds are sown outdoors in the fall or winter in trays and containers.
+None of the plants we start from seed here are grown in a greenhouse.
+A lot of our seeds are sown outdoors in the fall or winter in trays and containers.
 They are protected from harsh wind and sun, but they still experience similar conditions as they would in the wild.
 Snow, rain, and the fluctuating temperatures of the seasons will dictate when the plants break dormancy in the spring.
-This creates strong seedlings that are well adapted to our local climate.
-I also use artificial stratification to start seeds indoors in the refrigerator as many native plant seeds need a period of cold in order to germinate successfully.
+This creates strong seedlings that are well adapted to our local weather.
+We also sometimes use artificial stratification to start seeds indoors in the refrigerator as many native plant seeds need a period of cold in order to germinate successfully.
 This method allows for close monitoring and control.

 Do you use pesticides?